pawp81/PBI_OATP/README.md

 ## Power BI Pre-requisites
 1. Download and install Power BI Desktop from https://powerbi.microsoft.com/en-us/desktop/
-## Create SQL Tables and Stored Procedures (if you are using SQL Storage)
+## Create SQL Tables and Stored Procedures (ONLY APPLICABLE if you are using SQL Storage)
 1. Create required tables and stored procedures
     - a.
 Connect to the SQL Server.
 This can be done via SQL Server Management Studio 18
     ![MSSMS18](/images/MSSMS18.png)
     - b.
 Connect to the server
     ![SQLServer](/images/SQLServer.png)
     - c.
-Provide SQL server name in “Server name” field to connect.
+Provide SQL server name in "Server name" field to connect.
     - d.
 From SQL Admin get credential to connect to the server.
 If it is Azure SQL Server, authentication needs to be changed to
 SQL Server authentication or active directory authentication.
 More information is available here: https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connect-query-ssms
     - e.
 Once the connection is established, right click on the database in the object explorer and click on New Query